 The best thing about Seresto is how long it can do its job – up to 8 months!
 It is formulated to repel and kill fleas and 4 kinds of ticks on contact, provide protection from lice, and treat/control sarcoptic mange.
 The collar releases no odor or residue, comes with a quick release catch to prevent accidental choking, and even has safety reflectors.
 Though water resistant, frequent bathing or swimming (once a month or more) will reduce the collar’s effective time to 5 months or less.

-Some dogs have experienced discomfort or hair loss from wearing a chemical collar for an extended period of time, so as with any medication – especially when trying it for the first time – they should be monitored for sensitivities.
-If Seresto seems to negatively affecting your dog, remove it and bathe the dog (paying particular attention to the neck area) with a gentle shampoo and multiple rinses.
+Some dogs have experienced discomfort or hair loss from wearing a chemical-coated collar for an extended period of time, so as with any medication – especially when trying it for the first time – they should be monitored for sensitivities.
+If Seresto seems to be negatively affecting your dog, remove it and bathe the dog (paying particular attention to the neck area) with a gentle shampoo and multiple rinses.

 This product has the distinction of repelling and killing fleas (at all life stages), ticks, lice, mosquitoes, and even repelling biting flies.
 Unlike many other external parasite treatments that only kill little bloodsuckers after they’ve bitten the dog, K9 Advantix claims to kill them on contact.
 A product this strong may not be best for a dog that has sensitive skin issues, as irritation can develop at the site of application.
 To help with this, the product can be applied in more than one line between the neck and shoulder blades.